“I’m so busy”

-“I don’t know what my hobbies are anymore”
+“I don’t remember what my hobbies were”

 Sound familiar?
 These are just a few things that came up in conversation with some friends recently.
 They are all hardworking women.
 They are faced with high expectations every day.
 They are under a great deal of pressure.
 Pressure placed on them by family, jobs, finances, even themselves.
 They differ a little in the ages and stages of life, but one thing these women all have in common: they are very, very busy.